 Stunning setting in an ancient fortress as rock meets electro with devastating consequences!
-The festival started in the summer of 2000, with a largely political undertone as form of protest against former Yugoslav President Slobodan Milosevic.
+EXIT festival started in the summer of 2000, with a largely political undertone as form of protest against former Yugoslav President Slobodan Milosevic.
 Nowadays it’s all about Europe’s top electronic music and the atmosphere is sensational.

 Horse Racing Festival

 Nagchu & Litang, Tibet